 21. Independence of Board Committees

 The Audit Committee and Compensation Committee shall be composed entirely of independent directors.
 In addition, the Audit Committee shall be composed of independent directors that possess such accounting and financial expertise as the principal stock exchange or quotation service on which the Company’s shares are listed or quoted shall require.
-If the Chief Executive Officer is not the Chair of the Board, the Nominating and Governance Committee shall be composed of the Chair of the Board and at least two independent directors; if the Chief Executive Officer is the Chair, the Nominating and Governance Committee shall be composed of two or more independent directors.
+If the Chief Executive Officer is not the Chair of the Board, the Governance Committee shall be composed of the Chair of the Board and at least two independent directors; if the Chief Executive Officer is the Chair, the Governance Committee shall be composed of two or more independent directors.

 22. Assignment and Rotation of Committee Members; Committee Chairs